henrikekannen/j-H.md/CourseworkJ-H.md

 ---------------------
 <span id="roles">

-- Member of the of an organization are organized as roles where the title of the roles becomes secondary
+- Members of an organization are organized as roles where the title of the roles becomes secondary
 - Important are the accountabilities of a role
 - One member can have many different roles
 - Employees design and develop the roles by themselves